 - Bottle-fed babies usually take in more milk than breastfeeding babies

-- Feed slowly by trying to keep the baby in a upright position and the bottle horizontal, so that you do not flood baby’s mouth with milk
+- Feed slowly by trying to keep the baby in an upright position and the bottle horizontal, so that you do not flood the baby’s mouth with milk

 - Make sure you follow the exact instructions mentioned on the formula box and not over- or under-dilute the milk.
 Also, ensure necessary hygiene conditions for all the vessels and ingredients used

 If your baby slows down or rests while being fed, then these pauses may be signs that your baby is full.
 These breaks give your baby time to sense if he is full or not.
 Do keep a watch on these signs when feeding your newborn.
 Whether your baby is breastfed or bottle-fed, she will not need any additional fluids.

 Remember that despite your best efforts, your baby will lose some weight in the initial days.
 This is absolutely normal.
 The gain will start in a few days as you and the baby become better at feeding and routine sets in.
 Good luck.